DSharpPlus/DSharpPlus/docs/articles/voice/receiving.md

 uid: articles.voice.receiving
 ---

 Unlike sending, which can change format and mode at any point in the connection if so desired, your desired receive mode must be specified up-front when calling `ConnectAsync`.
-Both of those methods take a parameter of the shape `Type? receiverType = null`, which, if left unspecified, defaults to `typeof(NullAudioReceiver)`.
+Both overloads take a parameter of the shape `Type? receiverType = null`, which, if left unspecified, defaults to `typeof(NullAudioReceiver)`.
 By default, thus, no audio will be received.

 If you desire to receive audio, you must specify a different receiver.
 DSharpPlus.Voice provides the following receivers: